Final Cut Pro X: Apple’s bet against track-based editing

 If answer 11 needed to be moved after answer 5…

-…introducing a gap between answer 5 and the newly inserted answer 11.
+…the move would introduce a gap between answer 5 and the newly inserted answer 11.

 Here’s how the same edit works in Final Cut Pro X. Firstly, the timeline is simplified by combining the hidden optional clips inside auditions.
 An audition holds B-roll 2, 2a and 2b, and is set to show 2a.
 An audition also holds interview answer 12 and 14, and is set to show answer 12.
 The B-roll clips associated with each interview answer are combined in their own storylines.
 Answer 5 is linked to a storyline made up of B-roll 1 and the audition that is displaying B-roll 2a.
 Interview 2 is linked to a storyline that is made of B-roll 6 and 7: